richardboegli/CnC_Generals_Zero_Hour/README.md

 ### Installation Instructions

 1. Install VS6 SP6
-2. Install CMake
+2. Install CMake and git
-3. Copy DX8SDK into Dependencies folder
-4. Copy dbghelp.lib into DX8SDK
-5. Clone code in this repo
+3. Clone this repo (requires olddx submodule) `git clone --recursive https://github.com/richardboegli/CnC_Generals_Zero_Hour`
+4. If using portable vc6 add it to working envrioment by calling `"PATH_TO_VC6/VCVARS32.BAT" VC6SP6`
-6. cmake --preset vc6
+5. cmake --preset vc6
-7. cd build\vc6
+6. cd build\vc6
-8. nmake
+7. nmake

 When the workspace has finished building, the compiled binary will be called zerohour.exe